weirdlywild/projecthub-dashboard/docs/DATABASE.md

 - Project owners have additional management permissions
 - Public templates and reports are accessible to all users

-## Sample Data
+## Clean Schema

-Both migrations include comprehensive sample data:
+The migrations contain only schema definitions without sample data:
-- 4 sample users (admin, manager, 2 members)
-- 3 sample projects with different statuses
+- Database tables and relationships
-- Multiple tasks with various priorities and statuses
+- Custom types and enums
+- Indexes for performance optimization
+- Row Level Security (RLS) policies
-- Project activities and timeline entries
+- Helper functions and triggers
-- Integration connections
-- Analytics metrics and notifications
+- Views for analytics and reporting
-- Time tracking entries

 ## Usage Examples